For the latest information about Kentucky State Parks and COVID-19.

 Lodge Pools Open: Barren River, Buckhorn Lake, Dale Hollow Lake, General Butler, Greenbo Lake, Jenny Wiley, Lake Barkley indoor pool, Pennyrile Forest, Pine Mountain, Rough River Dam

 Beaches Open: Buckhorn Lake, Green River Lake, Kentucky Dam Village, Lake Malone, Nolin Lake, Pennyrile Forest.

 Kentucky State Park playgrounds began re-opening on July 1, 2020.
 Please check with the park you plan to visit to check on playground status.

 As of July 17, 2020, here’s what’s open and what has changed:

 Kentucky State Parks returned to normal hours on June 1.

-Barren River Lake’s lodge and restaurant will be closed during renovations but cottages open June 1 and the campground opens June 11.
+All lodges and cottages are available.
+(Barren River Lake’s lodge and restaurant will be closed during renovations but cottages are open and the campground opens June 11.)